 - The Direct Communication Request message over the PC5 reference point between source End UE and the first hop UE-to-UE Relay additionally includes:

-- Path Information: an (ordered) list of User Info ID of 5G ProSe UE-to-UE Relays selected by the source 5G ProSe End UE based on the path information provided to the source 5G ProSe End UE during 5G ProSe UE-to-UE Relay Discovery procedure.
+- Path Information: an (ordered) list of User Info ID of 5G ProSe UE-to-UE Relays selected by the source 5G ProSe End UE based on the path information provided by the first hop UE-to-UE Relay to the source 5G ProSe End UE during 5G ProSe UE-to-UE Relay Discovery procedure.

 - QoS Info: indicates the End to End QoS Info from the source End UE to the target End UE.